 Bucking the trends: EK’s business model

-As its business grew successfully in the 1990’s and 2000’s, Emirates recruited young and energetic employees from all corners of the world, signifying its commitment to becoming a truly global and diverse airline, whilst adhering to the traditional Islamic standards through culture and practice.
+As its business grew successfully in the 1990’s and 2000’s, with the help of some professional recruitment agencies like volume hiring for call centers Emirates recruited young and energetic employees from all corners of the world, signifying its commitment to becoming a truly global and diverse airline, whilst adhering to the traditional Islamic standards through culture and practice.
 Rather than develop a short-haul and long-haul network using a mixed fleet type, Emirates pursued a bold strategy of operating entirely wide-body, high-density seating aircraft through its entire route network, even for short-range flights.
 In particular, Emirates struck gold by creating a system which could feed traffic from the Gulf Coast region and Indian subcontinent to long-haul destinations in Europe, Africa, and Far East Asia over its hub in Dubai.
 Once the carrier received its orders of longer-range aircraft in the mid-2000’s, such as the Boeing 777-200LR (Long-Range) and the mammoth Airbus A380, it began to penetrate the ultra-long haul markets in Australasia and the Americas.

 Emirates enjoys having a lower cost base over some of the older legacy carriers, and successfully has managed to slice away significant market share from them, particularly when it began its ultra long-haul services.
 In North America, Emirates became hugely popular for expat communities wanting to travel back and forth to their homelands, especially for those tracing their roots to the Gulf Coast/Indian subcontinent regions.
 Traditionally, such passengers had traveled over major European hubs, such as London, Frankfurt or Paris, but for those needing to visit a secondary or tertiary city located in their home countries, their journeys often required an additional layover in a major city such as Tehran, Delhi, Bombay, Abu Dhabi, Beirut, etc. Emirates, however, bypassed that need by virtue of providing direct service to those smaller markets in the Gulf, India, Pakistan, Bangladesh and Sri Lanka etc. from its hub in Dubai, thereby appealing to these passengers by eliminating the European + 1 extra stopover.